Guadeloupe women's national football team

-Guadeloupe women's national football team is the regional team of Guadeloupe.
+Guadeloupe women's national football team (équipe de Guadeloupe féminine de football) is the regional team of Guadeloupe.
 They have only played in very few matches.

 History

-In 1985, almost no country in the world had a women's national football team.
 The team did not play in any notable matches in 2008.
 Guadeloupe women's national football team participated in the 2000 Caribbean Women's Championships.
 In the first game at home on 30 April, they beat Martinique 3–0.
 On the return leg in Martinique on 21 May, they lost 1–5.

 Background

 Ligue Guadeloupéenne de Football is the sport's governing association in the country but they are associated with Fédération Française de Football.
 In 2008, 28.7% of the sport participants in the country were women.